-- 6 to 8 weeks to receive confirmation from us about whether we will or will not investigate your request for review or privacy complaint.
+- 3 to 6 months to receive confirmation from us about whether we will or will not investigate your request for review or privacy complaint.

 - 18 months or more to conduct an inquiry (adjudicate) and make a formal decision (order) on a request for review or privacy complaint, if your concern is not resolved through investigation or mediation.
 Please note the Commissioner may or may not decide to conduct an inquiry.

 Formal decisions are made through the OIPC’s inquiry process.
 Click here for more information on OIPC Inquiries/Adjudication.